jagadekmeesala/Miracle_DAAPS/README.md

 - Complete documentation for the PoC
 - Restore or create a database with working condition for testing the PoC
 - Identify the probable errors for the migration and list them in documentation.

 Blockers
 - None

+Use Case/Business Knowledge acquired
+- Oracle SQL.
+- SQL Server.
+- SSMA for Oracle.

+### Day-4 - Apr 17th, 2025 - Thursday.
+What did I achieve today
+- Created documentation for Oracle to SQL Server Migration.
+- Worked on connecting to Azure SQL database.
+- Restored a database in Oracle Server for migration."

+What am I planning to achieve tomorrow
+- Update my task in the call.
+- Work on refining documentation for better understanding."

+Blockers
+- None